slashback100/presence_simulation/README.md

 ```

 * `delta` is the number of days of historic that will be used by the simulation.
 7 days is the default.
 * `entity_id` contains the list of entities that will be used in the simulation.
+It can be lights or any component that can be turned on and off with the service `homeassistant.turn_on` and `homeassistant.turn_off`, or a group of entities of those kinds.

 ## UI
 You can also configure the component in the UI.